Welcome

 You are expecting more than two babies: We're very sorry - there haven't been enough studies completed on what is a healthy weight to gain when you have triplets or multiple babies.
 This means we can't give you an accurate guide based on evidence.
 We suggest you consult your health professional for personal pregnancy weight gain guidance.

-Your pre-pregnancy BMI was over 40: It's exciting to know that research for pregnant women with a pre-pregnancy BMI of 40+ is ongoing.
+Your pre-pregnancy BMI was over 40: Research for pregnant women with a pre-pregnancy BMI of 40+ is ongoing.
 Our advice is based on the 2009 Institute of Medicine recommendations for weight gain in pregnancy.
-Please consult your health professional for personal pregnancy weight gain guidance, as new research shows weight loss under supervision of your doctor or specialist might benefit you and your baby.
+Please consult your health professional for personal pregnancy weight gain guidance.

 Advice